Woman who spotted missing boy from Amber Alert says ‘gut feeling’ made her call 911 - NewsBreak

 SAN CLEMENTE, California ( KSWB ) — Julia Bonin had a feeling she couldn’t shake.
 She admits she almost let it go, but then it lingered there in her gut Thursday morning while driving to her son’s middle school.

 Bonin believed she’d spotted missing 3-year-old Noah Clare, teen cousin Amber, and Noah’s father Jacob walking near Doheny State Park in Dana Point.
-The three have been a subject of a search following an Amber Alert issued Tuesday by the Tennessee Bureau of Investigation, which said Noah was kidnapped by his 35-year-old father.Home security video shows moment 3-year-old boy abducted in Sacramento
+The three have been a subject of a search following an Amber Alert issued Tuesday by the Tennessee Bureau of Investigation, which said Noah was kidnapped by his 35-year-old father.Man who kidnapped KY teen, TN boy may be heading to northern MI

 Surveillance photos released late Wednesday show Noah, Amber and Jacob Clare on Nov.
 11 in San Clemente, California, where investigators said the three were last seen.